determined-ai/determined/docs/setup-cluster/k8s/install-on-kubernetes.rst

 .. note::

-   If you'd like to enable north-south access to Determined proxied tasks in external-to-master clusters you'd need to set up a gateway as described in the docs :doc:`Internal Task Gateway
+   To enable north-south access to Determined proxied tasks in external-to-master clusters, set up a gateway as described in the docs :doc:`Internal Task Gateway <internal-task-gateway>`
-   <internal-task-gateway>`

 ********************
  Install Determined